josefsbreakfast/Polaris-Protocol/Disruption_Kit/Big_Picture_Protocols/🌀_System_Governance/👑_Ownership_Control/🍉_british_democracy_needs_you.md

 ---

 ## 🏮 Footer
-*British Democracy Needs You* is a living node of the Polaris Protocol.
+*🍉 British Democracy Needs You* is a living node of the Polaris Protocol.
 It situates the current moment as democratic maintenance rather than partisan crisis.

 *Survivor authorship is sovereign.
 Containment is never neutral.*